Blockchain Interoperability – Understanding Cross-chain Technology

 We understand Blockchain as a decentralized ecosystem powered by distributed ledger technology.
 But as we deep dive, we realize that it is not a cumulative ecosystem.
 Many blockchain exists in the market and the ecosystem for each Blockchain is isolated from one another.
 Individual chains have been designed with particular use-cases in mind, so they feature specific strengths, limitations and different degrees of decentralization.
 For instance, if the objective of a particular blockchain is to achieve a higher degree of transaction throughput, then the Blockchain might have a reduced degree of decentralization and security.

 Because blockchains exist largely in silos, they are not able to communicate with each other.
-It means the strength of one chain can’t benefit other chains, or the limitation of a particular blockchain can’t be compensated by leveraging the features of another chain.
+It means the strength of one chain cannot benefit other chains, or the limitation of a particular blockchain cannot be compensated by leveraging the features of another chain.
 These silos fragment the potential and value of Blockchain as an industry, further eroding user experience and hindering industry growth.

 This is where cross-chain technology comes in.
 It is the solution for improving blockchain communication with each other.
 A cross-chain architecture facilitates interoperability, enabling two or more blockchains to trade-off their efficiencies, decentralization, features set, and security.
 This can improve chain efficiency, reduce fragmentation, allow users and features to flow more freely across multiple blockchains.